This IRS tax rule can help owners save on capital gains taxes by reinvesting in their business.

 A 1031 exchange is very straightforward.
 If a business owner has property they currently own, they can sell that property, and if they reinvest the proceeds into a replacement property, there’s no immediate tax consequence to that particular transaction.
 They can defer any capital gains taxes associated with that sale.

-This formerly applied to other types of business assets, but changes to the tax code have limited its application to real estate assets.
-However, there are other limits regarding what types of real estate qualify and the required timeframe of the transaction.
+This formerly applied to other types of business assets, but changes to the tax code now limit its application to real estate assets.
+Still, there are rules regarding what types of real estate qualify and the required timeframe of the transaction.

 What types of properties qualify?